-- On the ribbon, click the Appearance tab, and In the Variable section, for Variable, click the drop-down arrow and select sea_water_salinity.
+- On the ribbon, click the Voxel Layer tab, and In the Variable section, for Variable, click the drop-down arrow and select sea_water_salinity.

 The voxels render using the sea_water_salinity variable.

-- On the ribbon, on the Appearance tab, click Symbology.
+- On the ribbon, on the Voxel Layer tab, click Symbology.

 - In the Symbology pane, check the Data Filter check box.

 The data filter anchors are set to extreme ends of the histogram, and you can see that the sea’s salinity ranges from 34.16 to 35.39.
 However, this is the significant data range, or data within a certain number of standard deviations of the mean (as seen in the histogram).

 - In the Symbology pane, click More, and uncheck Show Significant Data Range.

 - In the histogram, drag the slider for Min all the way to the left side until it stops.
 Drag the slider for Max all the way to the right.